RafaelJMinaya/NBA-3Point-Shooting-Analysis/README.md

 ## 5. Conclusion

 The NBA today finds itself in the middle of one of its most defining eras with the 3-point boom.
 With players like Stephen Curry being the poster child for this new era, the staggering effects of such a paradigm shift in the league but also in basketball as a whole have had indescribable impacts on how basketball at all levels is played, coached, and even examined.
-With the upward trend of NBA players attempting and making more 3-point shots from the beginning of the 21st century to the present being clear, the offensive capabilities of NBA teams (made evident with higher than-ever final point totals and player points per game) have reached levels never before seen.
+With the upward trend of NBA players attempting and making more 3-point shots from the beginning of the 21st century to the present being clear, the offensive capabilities of NBA teams (made evident with higher-than-ever single game point totals and player points per game) have reached levels never before seen.
 A change like this however doesn't come with the impact of just one player like Stephen Curry but with there being external factors or influences on and off the court which radically changed systems within the league.

-Starting around the 2013-14 and 2014-2015 seasons behind the scenes the NBA was also going through another revolution in the form of the analytics boom.
-Teams like the Houston Rockets with offensive-minded Head Coach Mike D'Antoni and star player James Harden were the faces of this new offensive-minded movement.
-If one individual and their team could be labeled as leading the way behind the scenes it was Houston Rockets General Manager Daryl Morey.
+Starting behind the scenes in the early 2000s and 2010s the NBA was also going through another revolution in the form of the analytics boom.
+It was only until a team like the Houston Rockets in the mid-2010s with offensive-minded Head Coach Mike D'Antoni and superstar player James Harden did this new offensive-minded movement really begin on the court.
+If one individual could be labeled as leading the way behind the scenes in the NBA it was Houston Rockets General Manager Daryl Morey.
 With his analytics-focused basketball philosophy, labeled “Moreyball,” Morey pushed for his team to concentrate on more “statistical sound” shot attempts which focused less on mid-range shots and more on 3s and shots closer to the basket.

-Morey's philosophy sent shockwaves through the NBA and other teams followed suit.
-Using data similar to how Morey did, in this study, we showcased how vital it is for coaches, trainers, and higher-up executives within teams to find and follow important trends.
+Morey's philosophy alongside other analytically inclined voices sent shockwaves through the NBA and other teams followed suit.
+Using data similar to how Morey and his team of analysts did, in this study, we showcased how vital it is for coaches, trainers, and higher-up executives within teams to find and follow important trends.
 Such findings can then be acted upon to make well-informed decisions to prepare for the future of not just the NBA but of all of basketball.

 <br>
 <br>